RexxLA/TextTools/README.md

 Set of Text Tools supporting different publications which use a process to build from Markdown to XeTex.

+Goals:

+- bridge a change from Latex source to Markdown source
+- enable different and future text toolchains to run on that Markdown source

+This toolset add some functionality to Markdown, using a comment escape mechanism.
+To limit the dependencies on `pandoc`, the latter is only used for straightforward conversion.

 To use this in your document build process:

-create a subdirectory tex/book into your document directory.
-The base directory can contain .tex and .md files.
+create a subdirectory `tex/book` into your document directory.
+The base directory can contain `.tex` and `.md` files.
+It is advised to concentrate tex process metadata in a tex/boilerplate directory, and to build the publication in `book`.

 run in the tex/book subdirectory: